 If there is one thing that anybody can assure you of, it is this.
 When it comes to travelling within India, you will never ever complain of boredom.
 This is one country that is filled to bursting with lots of fun experiences, some of which border on the bizarre!

-Yes, since our country is steeped in superstition, there are a couple of things that may seem strange or bizarre to a non-residential citizen.
-However, there are other fun and quirky things that you will see when you choose to travel across India.
+Yes, since India is steeped in superstition, there are a couple of things that may seem strange or bizarre to a non-residential citizen.
+However, there are other fun and unusual places in India things that you will see when you choose to travel across the country.
 The Taj Mahal and the Konark temple are all definite must-visits.
 But those are places everybody visits in India.
 So, why not veer off the beaten track sometimes?

-Here is the list of 16 Unusual Places in India ?
-It Happens Only in India
+Here is the list of 16 Unusual Places in India - Strange Places In India That Will Surprise You

 Located around 54km from Imphal, in the state of Manipur, Loktak Lake is another wonderful creation of nature.
 On this unbelievably beautiful lake, one can find, the world's only floating islands, known as 'Phumdis'.
 Loktak lake also has world's largest floating park, the Keibul Lamjao National Park.